Close Mobile Navigation

 The cervix is part of the female reproductive system.
 It connects a woman’s womb (uterus) to their vagina.
 One of its functions is to hold a developing baby in the womb during pregnancy.
 It then widens to allow birth through the vagina.

 Cervical cancer starts in the lining of the cervix.
-The most common subtype is squamous cell carcinoma.
-The next most common is adenocarcinoma.
+There are two main types of cervical cancer.
+The most common type is called squamous cell carcinoma, and the less common type is called adenocarcinoma.

 Treatment with KEYTRUDA® (pembrolizumab)